verifyica-team/verifyica/ANNOTATIONS.md

 - If `verifyica.engine.class.parallelism` is greater than `1`, orders test class **execution submission order**.
   - Test class execution will still be in parallel.

+- Test methods with an `@Verifyica.Order` annotation are ordered before test methods without an `@Verifyica.Order` annotation

 ---